Area code 867: Numbering plan area

 Area code 867 serves all points in the three Canadian territories, the Northwest Territories, Nunavut, and Yukon.
 It has the largest land area (3,921,739 km2) of any area code in the NANP.
 The territorial extent reaches 3,173 km from Cape Dyer on Baffin Island to the Alaska border, and 4,391 km from the south end of James Bay to the North Pole.
 The largest distances between exchanges are 2,200 km from Sanikiluaq to Grise Fiord, and 3,365 km from Beaver Creek to Pangnirtung.
 Four different official time zones are observed within the area: Eastern, Central, Mountain, and Pacific.

 Telephone numbers in NPA 867 are the most expensive geographic destinations in Canada.
 Iristel, the major CLEC in the region, bills subscribers in other area codes a 15¢/minute premium to call 867-numbers, and charges a $20/year premium to issue a 867-number in-region instead of assigning the same subscriber any other Canadian area code.

 The digits of the area code were reportedly chosen to promote the theme "TOP of the world", as 867 spells TOP on a standard North American keypad.
 When combined with the NANP international dialing code 1, it spells 1867, which is the year of Canadian Confederation.

 Exchanges

 Some exchanges in the territories serve some customers in Fraser and Swan Lake, British Columbia (from Carcross and Swift River, respectively).
 Fitzgerald, Alberta, is served from Fort Smith, Northwest Territories.
-On a section of the Alaska Highway which crosses the BC-Yukon border six times in 6 mi, two highway lodges and area residents on the Yukon side are served by Watson Lake (867) numbers, not the nearer Lower Post (250) exchange.
+On a section of the Alaska Highway which crosses the BC-Yukon border six times in 9.7 km, two highway lodges and area residents on the Yukon side are served by Watson Lake (867) numbers, not the nearer Lower Post (250) exchange.